-Charles Thompson, 11, has been announced as the 2018 winner of the Town Council’s Jubilee Award.
+5 year old Isabel Bennett has been chosen as the youngest ever winner of the Town Council’s Jubilee Award.

 Isabel was nominated by a family friend who said that “Isabel is just 5 years old and off her own back wanted to do a coffee morning to raise funds for charity.
 Her cousin died as a baby of a childhood cancer condition.
 Isabel saw Macmillan’s coffee morning appeal and had her own idea to raise money for her cousin’s charity, which raised over £300!!
 She is a bright and caring little girl and deserves to be recognised.”

 Runner-up, Louisa Jacobs, was nominated by her teacher at St. Joseph’s Catholic Primary School:

 “The main reason why I want to nominate Louisa is that she donated her hair to the Princess trust.
 Louisa absolutely hates the hairdresser and getting her hair cut and had the most beautiful long red hair.
 She decided she wanted to raise money for cancer and so took on the challenge and faced her fear to help other people, very inspiring when she was only 5 at the time.